blocked residential drain

 Basement and Cellar Drain Survey

-A broken drain in a basement or cellar means that water will no longer be able to freely flow away from the property, and could lead to potential flooding, dampness or water damage.
+Basements and cellars are subject to flooding when there are issues with drains.
+A broken drain near a basement or cellar means that water will no longer be able to freely flow away from the property, and could lead to potential flooding, dampness or water damage.
+It is also not uncommon for old basements to contain soak aways, which can unexpectedly flood upwards.

-It may also damage certain types of basement water proofing systems, which are not meant to handle high levels of standing water or back water pressure.
+Flooding may also damage certain types of basement water proofing systems, which are not meant to handle high levels of standing water or back water pressure.
 If water is pooling and flooding in a basement this may cause problems such as mould growth and structural concerns.
+There will also be issues with drying the basement structure.